-It is virtually impossible to develop creative solutions to complex challenges and get this perfectly right the first time around.
-Hence prototyping.
+It is virtually impossible to develop creative solutions to complex challenges and get this perfectly right the first time around, hence prototyping.
 Prototyping is about quickly fabricating the envisioned solution, then going through multiple iterations of testing it with users and fabricating new versions.
 The cost of fabrication should be low and the process of making and testing should be rapid.
 This is why a more accurate word for prototyping would be polytyping – it’s all about iteration.

-There are three important advantages of Prototyping:
+There are three important advantages of creative Prototyping:

 - Prototyping makes a concept tangible.
 One can use all senses to design the proposed concept.
 It allows thinking with one’s hands.